-Updated: December 25, 2025
+Updated: June 28, 2025

 Living in Washington, DC provides access to a fairly strong job market and a rich cultural life.
 However, this comes at a price.
 Washington, DC is known as one of the most expensive cities in the US.
 Buying or renting a home will cost you more than the national average.
 Therefore, people who plan to settle in the area are increasingly looking to the suburbs of the capital, as there are more affordable options there.

-In this guide, we have listed eight budget-friendly suburbs near DC.
+In this guide, we have listed 7 budget-friendly suburbs near DC.
 All of them offer affordable housing prices, good safety, and a convenient commute to DC.
 We used current data from the U.S. Census Bureau, Zillow, and BestPlaces.
 These suburbs are suitable for people who are moving for work, want to reduce their living expenses, or simply want to get better value for their money.

 Short answer: